Papersboys/li-family-us/docs/index.md

     We cherish quality time together, whether it's exploring local attractions, family dinners, or simply enjoying each other's company.

 </div>

 ---

-## Stay Connected

-!!! info "This Website Serves As"

-    - :newspaper: Share family news and updates
-    - :family: Preserve family history and genealogy
-    - :camera: Share photos and memories
-    - :calendar: Coordinate family events and gatherings
-    - :globe_with_meridians: Keep in touch with extended family and friends

----

-## Family Resources

-!!! tip "Explore More"

-    === "Family Tree"
-        Discover your roots and learn about our family history across generations.

-    === "Photo Gallery"
-        Browse through our collection of cherished family photos and memories.

-    === "Events Calendar"
-        Stay updated on upcoming family gatherings, celebrations, and important dates.

-    === "Family Stories"
-        Read and contribute stories, anecdotes, and memories from family members.

----